naif-sameer/my-programming-docs/docs/php/laravel-api.md

 #### 501
 > Not implemented
-> Server does not know how to handle the request Might be avalilable in the future
+> Server does not know how to handle the request Might be available in the future

 #### 502 Bad gateway invalid response

-#### 503 service unavaliable down for maintenance
+#### 503 service unavailable down for maintenance

 #### 504 Gateway timeout